ROCm/rocBLAS/docs/source/install.rst

 Download rocBLAS
 ----------------

+The rocBLAS source code is available at the `rocBLAS github page <https://github.com/ROCmSoftwarePlatform/rocBLAS>`_.
 Download the master branch of rocBLAS from github using:

 ::